[DISCUSS] Foo Proposal

 Once the discussion dies down on the graduation proposal, a [VOTE] is started on the Incubator general mailing list, in which Incubator PMC Members cast their votes to accept recommending graduation to the ASF’s Board of Directors.

-This follows the standard ASF voting principles, it’s a majority vote that lasts at least 72 hours.
+This vote follows the standard ASF voting principles, it’s a majority vote that lasts at least 72 hours and if people vote several times only their last vote counts.

 Once the Incubator PMC votes to graduate the podling, it sends the Board Resolution that was created for the vote to the ASF’s Board of Directors.